Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ui/k0rdent-ui-usage.md

 ## Working with Clusters

 Of course the main point of {{{ docsVersionInfo.k0rdentName }}} is to create and manage Kubernetes clusters.
-The {{{ docsVersionInfo.k0rdentName }}} UI lets you to manage the full lifecycle of clusters, including creation of new clusters, adoption of existing clusters, updating clusters, and decommissioning them, all through templates and declarative configuration.
+The {{{ docsVersionInfo.k0rdentName }}} UI enables you to manage the full lifecycle of clusters, including creation of new clusters, adoption of existing clusters, updating clusters, and decommissioning them, all through templates and declarative configuration.

 ![k0rdent-ui Cluster List](../assets/images/UI/k0rdent-ui-4.png)